 Small-Business Ideas for a Post-Pandemic World

-As different areas continue to open up, most people are thinking about where they’ll travel, who they’ll visit, and which restaurants they’ll eat at.
+Now that many states and countries are open and dropping mandates, most people are back to thinking about where they’ll travel, who they’ll visit and which restaurants they’ll eat at.
 Those with the entrepreneurial fire, however, are doing what they always do in good times and bad — sniffing out the hidden opportunity.

 No one can predict the future, but experts with instincts and experience can make very educated guesses on which business models are most likely to thrive in the post-COVID-19 world.
 GOBankingRates talked to a few professionals from a variety of backgrounds who did just that.
 The following is a glance at three industries and niches that have the wind at their backs moving into the post-pandemic era.
 If you’re thinking of launching a business of your own, these options might be a good place to start.

 Outdoor Event Planning

-Eventually, indoor gatherings will return, although maybe never in full and maybe never in quite the same way as you remember from before.
-After the ordeal of 2020, however, you can bet that plenty of people will prefer a fresh-air alternative when given the option.
+After the ordeal of 2020, you can bet that plenty of people will prefer a fresh-air alternative to indoor gatherings when given the option.

 That reality positions one post-COVID-19 business plan as an obvious opportunity waiting for someone to capitalize on it.